 View results for General (parliamentary) elections, Ward elections, Parish elections, European parliamentary elections and Police and Crime Commissioner elections.

-East Riding of Yorkshire Council administered the General Election for three constituencies within its authority boundary on 7 May 2015: Beverley and Holderness, East Yorkshire, and Haltemprice and Howden.
-The election for Brigg and Goole constituency was administered by North Lincolnshire Council.
-The election for Hull West and Hessle constituency was administered by Hull City Council.
+East Riding of Yorkshire Council administered the General Election for three constituencies within its authority boundary on 8 June 2017: Beverley and Holderness, East Yorkshire, and Haltemprice and Howden.
+The election for Brigg and Goole constituency was administered by North Lincolnshire Council (external website opens in new window).
+The election for Hull West and Hessle constituency was administered by Hull City Council (external website opens in new window).

 East Riding of Yorkshire Council ward by-election results from 2016.